-What are liberal arts colleges?
+What are the liberal arts colleges?

 Let's start this one with an analogy.
 You'll soon understand why.

 Say you're thinking of having coffee, and you have two options in front of you – one is a famous multinational brand, and the other is a local brew.
 You take a sip of both varieties side by side and quickly realize that the lesser-known local brand is much better.

 Before you get confused about the context of that analogy here, let us simplify things.

 Going with the popular opinion is what most of us do in our everyday lives.
-We easily get swayed by marketing tactics and brand images, and thus, instead of choosing a smaller player who might actually be offering more value to us, we go with the flow and pick what everybody else is picking.
+We easily get influenced by marketing tactics and brand images.
+Thus, instead of choosing a smaller player who might actually be offering more value to us, we go with the flow and pick what everybody else is picking.

-This is the reason why Liberal Arts colleges are a mystery to most students.
-For them, the choice of college is often made by parents and society, both of which give more weight to science, technology, and engineering fields over the arts for a better future.
+It's the reason why Liberal Arts colleges are a mystery to most students.
+For them, college choice is often made by parents and society, giving more weight to science, technology, and engineering fields over the arts for a better future.

-What are Liberal Arts Colleges (LACs)?
+What is Liberal Arts Colleges (LACs)?

 LACs work on a concept that's different from other schools.
 They foster a personal interaction between students and teachers, and thus, they're highly dependent on student participation.